tsfpga/tsfpga/doc/sphinx/build.rst

 The second project is created using a child class that inherits :class:`.VivadoProject`.
 It showcases how to use :ref:`pre and post build hook functions <pre_post_build>`.
+The ``post_build()`` function does nothing in this example, but the mechanism can be very useful in real-world cases.

+The second project also showcases how to set some generic values.
+For the second project we additionally have to specify the ``top`` name.
+In the first one it is inferred from the project name to be ``artyz7_top``, whereas in the second one we have to specify it explicitly.

 .. _example_build_py: